-- Senior leaders communicate with faculty and staff using a variety of means, both formal and informal.
-Regular meetings are held at the department, division, and senior administrative levels. - Institutional committees meet on a regular basis and involve faculty and staff at all levels, and task forces or ad hoc committees are convened for special initiatives/projects. - A monthly employee newsletter is published and distributed electronically. - An annual employee recognition event is held and faculty/staff are acknowledged for their years of service to the institution and Faculty of the Year, Staff of the Year, and Administrator of the Year, selected by all employees, are announced. - The President's office publishes a quarterly newsletter-The Wave-that is sent to all stakeholders, including faculty and staff. - The President leads Friday Connections, which are casual, employee meetings designed to foster open communication. - Faculty and staff forums are also held to discuss College priorities aligned with the Strategic Plan.
+- Senior leaders communicate with faculty and staff using a variety of means, both formal and informal. - Regular meetings are held at the department, division, and senior administrative levels. - Institutional Committees meet on a regular basis and involve faculty and staff at all levels, and task forces or ad hoc committees are convened for special initiatives/projects.
+(See Table 7.5.3 for a list of committees.) - A monthly employee newsletter is published and distributed electronically. - An annual employee recognition event is held and faculty/staff are acknowledged for their years of service to the institution and Faculty of the Year, Staff of the Year, and Administrator of the Year, selected by all employees, are announced. - The College's public relations team publishes The Daily Splash, an intranet site regularly updated with TCL news and events.
+All employees have the Splash configured as their default home page. - The President leads "Friday Connections," which are casual, employee meetings designed to foster open communication. - Faculty and staff forums are also held to discuss College priorities aligned with the Strategic Plan.
 The President attends division and department meetings on a regular basis.